topcoder-platform/platform-ui/README.md

 I.e. src/tools/<tool-name> === platform.topcoder.com/<tool-name>
 E.g. src/tools/self-service === platform.topcoder.com/self-service

+Tools should generally not import modules from any directories other than lib.

+If it is necessary to import from outside the lib, the shared code should generally be moved to lib.

 // TODO: how to "register" a tool and add its route

 ### utils